Frosty77777/web2assign2/README.md

 - Some country codes may not return results
 - Check browser console for detailed error messages

-## 📝 License

-This project is created for educational purposes as part of Assignment 2.

-## 👤 Author

 Created as part of Assignment 2: Backend API Integration & Service Development

 ---

 **Note**: Remember to add your `.env` file to `.gitignore` if committing to version control to protect your API keys!